Brazil farmers say GMO corn no longer resistant to pests

 “There are barely any non-GMO seeds available ... it is very uncomfortable that the companies are blaming the farmers,” he said.
 Aprosoja hopes to reach a negotiated agreement with the seed companies, but if all else fails farmers may sue to get reparations for pesticide costs, he added.

 Brazil is harvesting its second of two annual corn crops and expects to produce 78 million tonnes this crop year, slightly less than last season’s record.
-Domestic prices recently fell to their lowest in four years because of abundant supplies.
+Domestic prices recently hit their lowest in four years due to abundant supplies.